-Completion of the Use Request Form which can be obtained from the Pilot Brewery Manager is mandatory.
-Fill out your name or the company's name; the name of the machine and the number of hours you have used this piece of equipment.
+Completion of the Use Request Form is mandatory.
+Fill out your name or the company's name, the name of the equipment, and the number of hours you wish to use this piece of equipment.
 This tracking form is not only used for billing purposes but also serves as a machinery maintenance log.